mental32/kernel/README.md

 > popular I'll change it, but otherwise I reserve the bragging rights of
 > saying I made a fart joke that ran my code.

-Lets try writing a small kernel in Zig and Haskell.
+Lets try writing a small kernel in C, Rust and Haskell.

 ### [Tech stack](#Abstract)

- - Zig
+ - Rust
  - GHC Haskell

 ### [Goals](#Abstract)